DSpace/RestContract/README.md

 ### On collection of resources endpoints

-Collection Of Resources Example: `/api/core/items`
+This type of endpoint interacts with a group (or collection) of resources (objects).
+For example: `/api/core/items` references *all* Items in the system.

-- POST
+- `POST`:
-Adds a new resource to the collection.
+Adds a new resource to the group (or collection).
 This creates a new object.
 The data for the new object _should be included_ in the request body.
+Related or additional information (such as required associations to other objects) may be passed as querystring parameters in the request, _if it is required to create the object._

-- GET
+- `GET`:
-Returns the first page of the resources in the collection
+Returns the first page of the resources in the group (or collection).
+See [Pagination](#pagination) section.

 ### On single resource endpoints

-Single Resource Example: `/api/core/items/123-456-789`
+This type of endpoint interacts with a single resource (object).
+For example: `/api/core/items/123-456-789` references a single Item.

-- GET
+- `GET`:
 Returns a single resource.

-- HEAD
+- `HEAD`:
 Returns whether the target resource is available.

-- PUT
+- `PUT`:
 Replaces the state of the target resource with the supplied request body.
 This updates the object (via full replacement).
 The updated information _should be included_ in the request body.
+Related or additional information (such as required associations to other objects) may be passed as querystring parameters in the request, _if it is necessary to update the object._

-- PATCH
+- `PATCH`:
 Similar to PUT but partially updating the resources state.
 We adhere to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902) see the [General rules for the Patch operation](patch.md) for more details.

-- DELETE
+- `DELETE`:
 Deletes the target resource and object.

-### On sub-path of a single resource endpoint
+### On sub-path of a single resource endpoint (associations)

-Sub-path of Single Resource Example: `/api/core/items/123-456-789/mappedCollections`
+This type of endpoint interacts with (one or more) resources that are *associated with* a single resource.
+For that reason, it is sometimes called an "association" endpoint.
+For example: `/api/core/items/123-456-789/mappedCollections` references all Collections that are mapped to a single Item.

-- GET
+- `GET`:
-Returns the state of the association (for the single resource)
+Returns the state of the association (for the current resource)

-- PUT
+- `PUT`:
-Binds (or links) the resource(s) pointed to by the given URI(s) to the single resource.
-Return 400 Bad Request if multiple URIs were given for a *-to-one-association
+Binds (or links) the resource(s) pointed to by the given URI(s) to the current resource.
+Resource URIs to link must sent in the body of the request using `Content-Type:text/uri-list`.
+[See example from Spring Data REST Relationships](https://www.baeldung.com/spring-data-rest-relationships).
+Return `400 Bad Request` if multiple URIs were given for a *-to-one-association

-- POST
+- `POST`:
-Only supported for collection associations.
-Adds a new resource to the collection.
+Only supported for collection associations (i.e. associations allowing for multiple resources).
+Adds/Links a new resource (via its URI) to the association.
+Resource URIs to link must sent in the body of the request using `Content-Type:text/uri-list`.
+[See example from Spring Data REST Relationships](https://www.baeldung.com/spring-data-rest-relationships)

-- DELETE
+- `DELETE`:
 Unbinds (unlinks) the association.
-Return 405 Method Not Allowed if the association is required (and cannot be removed)
+Return `405 Method Not Allowed` if the association is required (and cannot be removed)

 ### Error codes
 400 Bad Request - if multiple URIs were given for a to-one-association